Direct vs indirect quotes - Key takeaways

-In terms of foreign exchange quotations, a direct quote is pretty much the exchange rate itself.
+In terms of direct and indirect exchange rate quotations, a direct quote is pretty much the exchange rate itself.
 If your currency of choice is USD, then a USD/EUR is your direct quote.

 Why are indirect quotes hard?

-Indirect quotes are hard because they require a lot of calculating to determine the exact outcome.
-For example, imagine that you want to find out how many Euros you can buy with 1 dollar.
+Indirect quotes are a bit more difficult because they require a lot of calculating to determine the exact outcome.
+Let's have a quick direct quote and indirect quote example: Imagine that you want to find out how many Euros you can buy with 1 dollar.
 You look it up on the internet and it says 0.94 per 1 dollar.
 Now you want to find out how many dollars you can buy with 1 Euro but can’t look up the exchange rate.